ahmed-tarek2023/conf/README.md

-# config for Linux Fedora
+# config for Linux Fedora with hyperland